Uncover history’s mysteries…

 …a Watson Adventures staffer has been found dead in Lafayette Park, and we need your help to catch his killer.
 Before he died, he left a startling clue behind: a star drawn with his own blood on the pavement.
 Find out what it means and you’ll start to uncover the victim’s dangerous double life, as well as try to head off an international incident with potentially catastrophic consequences.

-Along the way, you’ll also discover the secrets of this fascinating neighborhood—from the Octagon House to the Willard Hotel, from the Ellipse to the Old Post Office—where many a surprising detail turns out to be part of a cryptic code.
+Along the way, you’ll also discover the secrets of this fascinating neighborhood—from Freedom Plaza to the Renwick Gallery, from the Ellipse to Lafayette Park—where many a surprising detail turns out to be part of a cryptic code.
 You’ll need to make sense of clues, crack the code, and send a text message to the dead man.
 The fate of the free world may depend on your teamwork.

 Do you believe in ghosts?